King C. Gillette: King Gillette Ranch

 King Gillette purchased property for a large ranch in the Santa Monica Mountains near Calabasas in Southern California in 1926.
 The master plan and new buildings on the ranch were designed and built for Gillette in the late 1920s by renowned architect Wallace Neff.
 The architectural style was Spanish Colonial Revival.
 After his death, his wife sold the home to Clarence Brown, an MGM film director who held A-List Hollywood parties at the ranch.
 In 1952, Bob Hope bought the property, immediately giving it to the Claretian Order of the Catholic Church, which operated a seminary on the grounds for 25 years.
 In 1970 Thomas Aquinas College rented the property from the Claretian Order before later moving their campus to Santa Paula in 1977.
 Elizabeth Clare Prophet, founder of the Church Universal and Triumphant, purchased the property in 1978, and ran her New Age church at the site until 1986 when Soka University of America (SUA) bought the land.

 In 1990, SUA announced plans to build a future liberal arts college on campus and plans to expand the facility over the next 25 years to an enrollment of as many as 5,000 students.
 SUA began making plans to expand the campus infrastructure to accommodate living quarters and classrooms for the proposed expansion, but ran into opposition from some local residents, the Santa Monica Mountains Conservancy, environmentalists, and government representatives.
 Opponents sought to protect the Chumash ancestral site, the natural habitats and ecology, and the expansive open space viewshed within the Santa Monica Mountains National Recreation Area, and to prevent a development of unprecedented urban density adjacent to Malibu Creek State Park.

 In 1992, the Mountains Recreation and Conservation Authority (MRCA), a joint-powers authority associated with the Santa Monica Mountains Conservancy, resorted to its powers of eminent domain to condemn the core parcel comprising the university and thereby halted SUA's plans for expansion.
 SUA appealed the eminent domain action.
 The legal debate continued for the remainder of the decade.
 Soka University was prevented from developing any expansion plans at the Calabasas property and began looking for alternative sites to build a larger campus.

 After the university moved to a purpose-built campus, the King Gillette ranch was collaboratively purchased for $35 million by the Mountains Recreation and Conservation Authority, National Park Service, Santa Monica Mountains Conservancy and California State Parks, who then made it available for public use.
-Those agencies are also funding an $8.4 million visitor's center on the property.
+Those agencies are also funding an $8.4 million visitor center on the property.

 On June 30, 2007, the 588 acre King Gillette Ranch opened to the public as a park.
 The ranch is situated adjacent to Malibu Creek State Park in the Santa Monica Mountains, at 26800 West Mulholland Highway in Calabasas, California.

 Since 2008, the ranch has been used for the NBC reality show The Biggest Loser.
 The ranch was also featured in the 2019 Ratched Netflix series and in the 2021 The Starling movie with Melissa McCarthy.